Can Dogs Eat Pizza? -Itsaboutdog

 Gaining Weight:

 Pizza’s ingredients are greasy and heavy in calories.
-Your dog is more likely to put on weight if he eats a lot for a long time.
+Your dog is likelier to lose weight if he eats a lot for a long time.
 Weight gain can result in diabetes and other dangerous illnesses that shorten or even kill your dog’s life.

 Dehydration:

-Pizza has a lot of salt in it.
-Dogs with high sodium intake can develop hypertension, whereas dogs with high sodium intake can get dehydrated.
+Pizza has a lot of salt.
+Dogs with high sodium intake can develop hypertension and become dehydrated.

 Possible Side Effects Of Pizza For Dogs: